Turkey Itinerary: 7 Days

 Turkey itinerary: 7 Days

 Turkey is the ultimate vacation destination.
-Straddling Asia and Europe, Turkey is enveloped by sea on three sides.
-The vibrant culture of Turkey reflects the influences of both continents.
+Straddling Asia and Europe, It is enveloped by sea on three sides.
+Turkey’s vibrant culture reflects the influences of both continents.
 The country has a unique history, having witnessed the rise and fall of empires such as the Romans, Greeks, Ottomans, and Byzantines.
-Different civilizations have left their mark, and the historic region is densely packed with prehistoric ruins, archaeological sites, ancient cities abandoned villages, and priceless artifacts.
+Different civilizations have left their mark, and the historic region is densely packed with prehistoric ruins, archaeological sites, abandoned villages, ancient cities, and priceless artifacts.

 But Turkey is not just about history.
-From the bustling metropolis, sun-kissed beaches, & spectacular landscapes to incredible food, iconic landmarks, & bustling bazaars – Turkey is a visitor’s delight.
-It is impossible to see everything in 7 days because the major tourist attractions are spread out across the country.
-However, if you plan ahead of time and make smart decisions, you will be able to see the best of Turkey in just 7 days.
+From the bustling metropolis, sun-kissed beaches, and spectacular landscapes to incredible food, iconic landmarks, and bustling bazaars, Turkey is a visitor’s delight.
+It is impossible to see everything in seven days because the major tourist attractions are spread out across the country.
+However, if you plan ahead of time and make smart decisions, you will be able to see the best of Turkey in just seven days.

 Istanbul